DeNetPRO/Node/guides/install-denode-manager-linux.md

 ## Bonus Guide

 Congratulations!
-You have successfully installed and launched the DeNet Desktop Node Manager.
+You have successfully installed and launched the DeNode Manager.
 Here are some bonus resources to enhance your experience:

 ### 1. Monitor Your Node